 Besides the existing academic merit award, a new category added in the 2021-22 academic year recognizes applicants with significant leadership experience in an Indigenous context and/or whose research will have significant impact for Indigenous peoples.

-With an annual base of $15,000 a year for two years for master’s students, the scholarship is a significant one, especially compared to equivalent awards at other Canadian universities.
+With an annual base of $300,000 per year, the Indigenous graduate scholarship budget is a significant one, especially compared to other Canadian universities.

 “The scholarship has taken a lot of the financial stress of graduate studies off me,” said Fell.
 “It’s relieved me from getting another part-time job so that I have a bit more free time to connect with my culture and the community of people I have met at the Indigenous Student Centre.”